yeriej77/Managing-Technical-Vulnerabilities/README.md

 <br />

 <p align="center">
 We are going to exploit it to see what we find.
-Type: ftp 172.30.0.3 (or IP address of the vulnerable machine). after it will ask you for a name and you Type: anmonimous
+Type: ftp 172.30.0.3 (or IP address of the vulnerable machine). after it will ask you for a name and you Type: anonymous
 <br/>
 <br />
 <img src="https://i.imgur.com/Flq1jhz.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>